Emaaaad/ARP_2ND_TE/README.md

 - [Seyed Emad Razavi](https://github.com/Emaaaad)
 - [Tanvir Rahman Sajal](https://github.com/tanvirrsajal)

-## Project Overview
+## Overview
-Our goal for this project was to implement a multi-process drone system in C which is managed by a master process.
-This master process oversees the creation and termination of all other processes, which include:
+This project implements a multi-process drone navigation system in C. The system is managed by a master process and includes components such as keyboard input, drone dynamics, window display, watchdog, server, obstacles, and targets.
+Users can control the drone's movement using predefined keys, and the system displays the drone's movement on the screen.

+## Features
+- Multi-process architecture
+- User-controlled drone movement
+- Real-time display of drone position
+- Watchdog for process monitoring
+- Shared memory and inter-process communication

+## Components
-1. **keyboardManager:** Takes user input, setting direction and force for the drone.
+1. **keyboardManager:** Accepts user input to control the drone's direction and force.
-2. **droneDynamics:** Calculates the updated position of the drone based on the input.
+2. **droneDynamics:** Computes the drone's position based on user input and obstacle avoidance logic.
-3. **Window:** Shows the movement of the drone on the user's screen.
+3. **Window:** Displays the drone's movement on the screen.
 4. **watchdog:** Monitors all processes to ensure correct operation.
-5. **server:** Handles access to shared memory and communicates with the watchdog.
+5. **server:** Handles shared memory access and communication with the watchdog.
+6. **obstacles:** Generates obstacles that the drone must navigate around.
+7. **targets:** Defines targets for the drone to reach.

 The processes communicate using shared memory and semaphores, pipes, and the system is designed to run in a Linux environment.
 The user can control the drone by pressing defined keys on the keyboard, and the drone moves accordingly on the screen.
 Two Konsoles are displayed; one shows the drone movement and the other for the watchdog, displaying the sent and received signals to ensure everything is working properly.